dwardman/PiPicoW-PicoAudioPack-InternetRadio/README.md

-# WFMU RP2040 Pimoroni Internet Radio
+# Pi Pico W - Pico Audio Pack - Internet Radio

 This is an Arduino code Fork of wfmu-rp2040-pimoroni-radio with console logging improvements and dual core.
 Code is currently streaming SomaFM and includes enhancements for better WiFi connectivity and metadata logging.